duckdb/duckdb-web/dev/testing.md

 ### Client Connector Tests

 DuckDB also has tests for various client connectors.
-These are generally written
+These are generally written in the relevant client language, and can be found in `tools/*/tests`.
+They also double as documentation of what should be doable from a given client.